bensbigolbeard/bot-builder/README.md

 ### Env Variables
 This project used `dot-env` to manage environmental secrets.
 To test locally, you need a `.env` file with the keys found in `.env-example`.

-At the very least, you need to populate the `DISCORD_BOT_*` keys, but if you also need to utilize `contract-utils`, then you will need API keys for Etherscan and Alchemy.
+At the very least, you need to populate the `DISCORD_BOT_*` keys, but if you also need to utilize `contract-utilities`, then you will need API keys for Etherscan and Alchemy.

 ### SSL/TLS Certs
 By default, the bot will run on `http` in `production` mode on port `80`.
 If you want to run the bot in production with `https` on port `443`, you need to generate your certs with these filenames: